edumigueis/photo-galleries/README.md

       </div>
     </div>
 ```
+If you want to download the entire project.
+Follow the following steps.
 After downloading the project, you can go into a console and cd the main project folder:

 ```sh
 cd photo-galleries